Facility management

-Facility management or facilities management (FM) is a professional management discipline focused on the efficient and effective delivery of logistics and other support services related to real property and buildings.
-It encompasses multiple disciplines to ensure functionality, comfort, safety and efficiency of the built environment by integrating people, place, process and technology, as defined by the International Organization for Standardization (ISO).
-The profession is certified through Global Facility Management Association (Global FM) member organizations.
+Facility management or facilities management (FM) is a professional discipline focused on coordinating the use of space, infrastructure, people, and organization.
+Facilities management ensures that physical assets and environments are managed effectively to meet the needs of their users.
+By integrating maintenance, safety, efficiency, and comfort, FM supports organizational goals within the built environment.
+The profession operates under global standards such as ISO 41001 and is guided by organizations like the International Facility Management Association (IFMA).

 History

-The term, "facilities management" was coined in the 1960s by IBM alumnus and Electronic Data Systems founder Ross Perot, in reference to network management of IT systems, and soon expanded to include all elements of commercial space management.
+The concept of facilities management originated in the 1960s, primarily in the context of IT systems management.
+The term was coined by IBM alumnus and Electronic Data Systems founder Ross Perot, to describe the integration of network management and support services.
+Over time, it expanded to include broader elements of building and operational management.

 Facility management as integral to the processes of strategic organizational planning was represented during a 1979 conference sponsored by Herman Miller.
 Following the meeting, the furniture manufacturer opened the Facility Management Institute (FMI), with its headquarters in Ann Arbor, Michigan.